 Students completing a Master of Education in Deaf Education must complete a minimum of 33 semester credit hours.
 Students seeking Idaho certification in the area of their training must meet the State Board of Education requirements for certification/licensure.
 Students seeking certification in their area of training from another state must meet the requirements of that state.

 Elective credits to total a minimum of 33 credits hours for the Master's must be taken from relevant graduate-level courses.
 Elective credits must be approved in advance by the student's major advisor.
 In certain situations a student's program of study might exceed 33 credits.
 The three most common situations are:

 - Applicants will be evaluated as to their teaching experience with deaf/hard of hearing children: (a) those with three or more years of such teaching experience will be able to waive CSED 6609 (3 credits) but will need to take added electives; (b) those who do not meet the three years teaching experience will need to take CSED 6609 (3 credits).

 - Applicants who do not meet American Sign Language proficiency will need to complete appropriate coursework; verification can be established through various sign language quality assurance examinations (e.g., RID, NAD, or EIPA[3.5 or above] certification), or transcript verification.

-- Applicants who do not have appropriate coursework in communiction sciences/disorders and audiology will be advised to take appropriate courses in order to meet teacher of the Deaf and hard of hearing standards as identified in state certification/licensing documents.
-A thorough examination of each applicant's transcript will be completed and what coursework is needed to complete the Master of Education in Deaf Education, as well as state certification/licensure requirements to become a teacher of teh Deaf/hard of hearing.
+- Applicants who do not have appropriate coursework in communiction sciences/disorders and audiology will be advised to take appropriate courses in order to meet teacher of the deaf and hard of hearing standards as identified in state certification/licensing documents.
+A thorough examination of each applicant's transcript will be completed and what coursework is needed to complete the Master of Education in Deaf Education, as well as state certification/licensure requirements to become a teacher of the deaf/hard of hearing.